LouisSart/BlockSolver/README.md

 ```
 # Goal #

-The (not so clear) goal that I have is to make an FMC helper tool to find human findable block skeletons.
-For now I am working on a multi-step F2L-1 solver that can NISS before each step.
-Then I think looking for leave-3C-skeletons would be the natural next step.
+The purpose of this tool is to find human findable block skeletons.
+Optimal solutions to a 1x2x3, 2x2x2, 2x2x3 or F2L-1 can be found, as well as multi-step F2L-1 solutions using NISS before each step.
+Leave-3C-skeletons would be the natural next step.

 ### NISS ###

+The multistep solver looks for linear solutions for each step on both inverse and normal.
-NISS management is under development.
-It is still currently possible to input a scramble between brackets, but not a skeleton with subparts being on inverse.
+It is currently possible to input a scramble between brackets, but not a skeleton with subparts being on inverse.
 I don't plan on implementing a two sided search algorithm because it prevents the use of pruning tables, which slows down the algorithm by a lot.

 ### EO and DR ###

 EO is implemented but is not yet usable.
 I don't think it is very interesting to have another EO>DR solver since there are already very good ones.
-See [nissy](https://nissy.tronto.net/), [cubelib](https://github.com/Jobarion/cubelib) and [Mallard](https://joba.me/mallard/) for Human Thistlewaite solutions.
+See [nissy](https://nissy.tronto.net/), [cubelib](https://github.com/Jobarion/cubelib) and [Mallard](https://joba.me/mallard/) for human Thistlewaite solutions.
 One application that I can see for those steps is blockino solving, but this is not the priority implementation.